 Benzene is prepared from ethyne by the process of cyclic polymerization.
 In this process, Ethyne is passed through a red hot iron tube at 873 K. The ethyne molecule then undergoes cyclic polymerization to form benzene.

-Benzene can be prepared from aromatic acids through their decarboxylation.
-In this process sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.
+Benzene can be prepared from aromatic acids through decarboxylation reaction.
+In this process, sodium salt of the benzoic acid (sodium benzoate) is heated with soda lime to produce benzene along with sodium carbonate.